MicrosoftDocs/learn/learn-pr/quantum/solve-graph-coloring-problems-grovers-search/includes/4-implement-quantum-oracle.md

-﻿In this unit we will see how to implement a quantum oracle for our example graph coloring problem from unit 2.
+﻿In this unit, we will see how to implement a quantum oracle for our example graph coloring problem from unit 2.

 ## Implementing quantum oracles